Skip to main content

 Integrations

-The backend is rich; these are the pieces most likely to matter during beta.
+The platform connects several race-day systems; these are the pieces most likely to matter when you go live.

 API and external tooling

-API keys, public endpoints, and integration planning for bots or analytics.
+API keys and integration planning for bots or analytics.

 API docs